PetchouDev/discordhance/README.md

   - [Contact](#contact)

 ## Introduction
-Discordence is a discord bot template that is easy to use and easy to understand.
+Discordhence is a discord bot template that is easy to use and easy to understand.
 It is written in python and uses the discord.py library.
 It comes with a few commands and a few events, even if they are more designed for example purposes than for actual use.

 ## Installation
 1. Install python 3.8 or higher
-2. Clone the repository with `git clone https://github.com/@PetchouDev/discordence`
+2. Clone the repository with `git clone https://github.com/@PetchouDev/discordhence`
-3. Browse to the folder with `cd discordence`
+3. Browse to the folder with `cd discordhence`
 4. Install the requirements with `pip install -r requirements.txt`